voxpupuli/puppet-nodejs/README.md

 * Fedora 25 ```4.x``` ```6.x``` ```7.x``` ```8.x``` ```9.x```
 * Fedora 26 ```6.x``` ```8.x``` ```9.x```

+#### `repo_release`

+Option to override the apt distro release.
+Defaults to undef which will autodetect the distro, if specified will influence the apt repo distro.
+This is useful if the distro name does not exist in the nodejs repos, for example a derivative distribution. eg. Ubilinux 4 distro release name is 'dolcetto' which does not exist in nodejs repos, but is a derivative of Debian 9 'stretch'.
+Setting this param to 'stretch' therefore allows this repo management to work as expected.

 #### `use_flags`

 The USE flags to use for the Node.js package on Gentoo systems.
 Defaults to